Want to escape the city for a while? Allow me to suggest a day trip from Madrid to Aranjuez: a tranquil town less than an hour away by train!

-- At the end of the 12th century, Aranjuez was the headquarters of the Knights of Santiago.
+- In the 13th century, Aranjuez was the headquarters of the Order of Santiago.

-- King Felipe II was the one who commissioned the stunning Royal Palace of Aranjuez and also its unique and sprawling gardens (almost 750 acres!).
+- King Felipe II was the one who commissioned the stunning Royal Palace of Aranjuez and its unique and sprawling gardens (almost 750 acres!).
 He also named it an official Royal Site in 1560.